thomazeau/jgrecipes/docs/PeachPie.md

 - Preheat oven to 425 degrees F.
 - Line the bottom and sides of a 9 inch pie plate with one of the pie crusts.
 Brush with some of the beaten egg to keep the dough from becoming soggy later.
 - Stir together flour, sugar, and spices and set aside.
-- Wash, peel, and slice fresh peaches and sprinkle with lemon juice.
+- Wash, peel, and slice fresh peaches and sprinkle with lemon juice and sugar.
 - Mix together peaches with the combined dry ingredients.
 - Turn into pastry-lined pie pan and dot with butter.
 - Cover with top crust.